Dylan Moore Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in the league.
+- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks ninth in the league.

-- The Orioles have the 14th-ranked team ERA across all MLB pitching staffs (4.09).
+- The Orioles' 4.14 team ERA ranks 14th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.